DataBiosphere/terra-ui/src/CONTRIBUTING.md

 * firecloud & workspace are not camelcased
 * We have a daily release cycle (Release often)
   * We use CircleCI to run our tests and deploy our code
-  * Once code has been merged in with our dev branch it will be deployed at approximately 10:00AM the following day
+  * Once code has been merged in with our dev branch it will be deployed at approximately 10:00AM EST the following day

-# Deployment Cycle (Other Tips)